jolevesq/geoview-api-geolocator/schemas/README.md

     - "q": The query to parse and send to supported API's.
     - "lang": The language on wich to filter the query (fr or en).
     - "keys": The list of supported API key to query.
-Optional parameter, if missing, all supported key will be query.Every time we support a new API or services, a new key will be added to this array of accepted values.
+Optional parameter, if missing, all supported key will be queryied.
+Every time we support a new API or services, a new key will be added to this array of accepted values.

-The __output__ schemas identifies the parameters we will look for to parse the result.
+The __output__ schemas validates the obtained values match type and limits for each field.
+    - "key": The service Id for the source of the data
-    - "name": The main return information.
+    - "name": The generic name of the item.
     - "lat": The latitude value.
     - "lng": The longitude value.
     - "bbox": The bbox [minX, minY, maxX, maxY].
     - "province": The province the item belongs to.
-Optional return value, may be derived from the name parameter or other lookup info.
+Optional return value.
     - "tag": The tag value of the item.
 Optional return value. tags may be different from one API to the other, it is a value to help understand what type of item it is.

 ### Supported API and services Metadata
 Each supported APIs and services may have differents input and output signatures.
 To help the parsing of these signatures, the Geolocator API will rely on JSON metadata file.
 This metadata file will also holds connection information like urls.
-The name of this file is the value of the key item (<key>-metadata.json).
+The name of this file is the value of the key item (<key>-schema.json).

 The structure of this file is
 ```